thor-harsh/Project--R-20/README.md

 Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained.
 Wavelet Transform tool were used to extract features from images.

 </table>

+**So what are you waiting for..?
+Jump to the code to get started to make this amazing project in R. As usual for any doubt or query see you in pull request section 😁😂.
+Thanks!**